Skip to content

 Customer Satisfaction Surveys

-These surveys, sometimes referred to as “relationship surveys,” are best used with customers that maintain consistent interactions with your company, such as a retainer arrangement or SaaS model.
+These surveys, sometimes called “relationship surveys,” are best used with customers who maintain consistent interactions with your company, such as a retainer arrangement or SaaS model.
 In terms of frequency, we generally recommend semi-annual surveys for our clients.

 When customers recognize your company’s commitment to listening and acting on their feedback, most will happily set aside a few minutes every six months to provide input.
 In rare cases, once a year may be appropriate – but only for companies with modest changes to the business or competitive landscape.